Facilitator-Cards/facilitator-cards/content/blog/a-practical-guide-for-how-to-reduce-your-triggers-using-facilitator-cards.md

 ## Plug-And-Play

 If you know going into a session that there is a high chance of being triggered, one of our best tips to prepare is to create a go-to backup sequence.
 You can have a generic one (that you could use in any circumstance) or you could have a specific one for specific triggers that pop up.

-A sequence that might work in lots of circumstances would be:

-\[this will be a flowchart/picture format\] \[Minute Papers then Pair & Share then I Know vs I Wonder\]

 Have your participants journal for one minute about how they are feeling, pair share their thoughts on what’s happened so far (or on a specific moment of time if you think the group was triggered too), and then finish up with an I Know vs. I Wonder list.